-Academic Support Program (ASP)- Residential Only
+Academic Support Program (ASP)- Residential Students Only

 Waldorf students are required to meet the minimal academic progress standards and guidelines set by the University and the Department of Education.
 Any student who does not meet these standards at any time while attending Waldorf University will be required to follow the policy and procedures set forth in the minimal progress standards.
 This may include participating in the Academic Support Program (ASP).
-A fee is required for the semesters during which students participate in the program.
+A fee is required for the semesters during which students participate in the program (see section on Fees and Charges for details).

 Students who are required to participate in the program include those who did not meet the minimum acceptance requirements when applying to Waldorf University, and those students who fall below minimum academic standards while attending the university.
-New students who have a high school cumulative GPA below 2.0 or a low composite ACT score may be admitted under the condition they participate in ASP.
-Students on academic warning or probation are automatically placed into the ASP program.
+New students who have a high school cumulative GPA below 2.2 may be admitted under the condition they participate in ASP.
+Students on academic warning or academic probation are automatically placed into ASP..

-If it is apparent that a student is not profiting from attendance, the Vice President for Academic Affairs (VPAA) may dismiss a student without any waiting period.
+If it is apparent that a student is not profiting from attending Waldorf University, the Vice President for Academic Affairs (VPAA) may dismiss a student without any waiting period.

-For more information, please contact the Academic Achievement Center (AAC) located on the 2nd floor of the Atrium.
+For more information, please contact the Academic Achievement Center (AAC) located on the 2nd floor of the Atrium